erizov/Professor/semester_16/lecture_117_ml_ops_advanced/a_b_testing_ml/README.md

 ## Introduction

-A B Testing Ml is an advanced graduate-level algorithm.
+A B Testing Ml addresses advanced computational challenges in specialized domains.

-This algorithm is part of the advanced curriculum covering cutting-edge topics in computer science and software engineering.
+This topic covers advanced techniques and methodologies used in modern software systems.

 ## TL;DR (Too Long; Didn't Read)